jmasengeshomsft/apim-landing-zone-accelerator/README.md

 ## What was added:

 - An additional Private DNS Zone **configuration.azure-api.net** to support Self-Hosted Gateways
-- Ability to deploy into an existing Virtual Network (In progress)
+- Ability to deploy into an existing Virtual Network.
+The subnets still needs to be created by the pipeline
-- Ability to specify the size of the Vnet
+- Ability to specify the size of the Vnet (not started)
+- A private link was added to the key vault to disable public acess.
+Thats why we maintained the Private Link subnet
+- The networking resource group that was previously created will be remove.
+Resources will be created in the vnet's resource group
+- An option to deploy a private aks into the backed resource group

 ## How to deploy in your environment